Indigenous Admissions Access Category - Undergraduate Admissions

 Western University is committed to increasing access to post-secondary education for Indigenous* learners.
 This commitment involves offering accessible undergraduate admission pathways for Indigenous applicants while providing these individuals with extended academic, personal, and cultural supports necessary for transition and success once they become students.
-To learn more about our transition program please visit our Academic Transition Opportunities page.
+To learn more about our transition program please visit our Indigenous Student Transition Program page.

 *Indigenous is defined based on the Canadian Constitution Act 1982 as First Nations, Métis, and Inuit people in Canada.

-To ensure that the Indigenous Admission Access Category is available to Indigenous applicants, Western requests for:
+To ensure that the Indigenous Admissions Access Category is available to Indigenous applicants, Western requests for:

-- Consent from applicants to be considered under this Indigenous admission category and to the collection of personal information by filling out the online consent form.
+- Consent from applicants to be considered under this Indigenous admissions category and to the collection of personal information by filling out the online consent form.